Extension of a Man: Track listing

 "Lord Help Me" was originally only released as a B-side to the single "I Love You More Than You'll Ever Know".
 It did not feature on Extension of a Man until the 1993 Compact Disc re-release.
 The song features Billy Preston.
-Also, it is the only track produced by Jerry Wexler, with fellow Atlantic producer, Arif Mardin taking over production duties.
+Also, it is the only track produced by Jerry Wexler, with fellow Atlantic producer Arif Mardin taking over production duties.

-The opening instrumental track pays homage to the melody of "Here Comes De Honey Man" from The Gershwin's Porgy and Bess.
+The opening instrumental track pays homage to the melody of "Here Comes De Honey Man" from The Gershwins' Porgy and Bess.